 Please read the section further down the page about which batteries to choose, your battery choice is vital to the performance of your Ltl Acorn camera.

 Once you have inserted your SD card and batteries, open the hatch on the back of your camera behind which you will see the LCD screen and function buttons.

-Flick switch on bottom of camera to TEST position.
+Flick switch on the bottom of camera to the TEST position.

 LCD screen will come on (the screen will go straight off again if you have not inserted a compatible SD card).